liam-kelley/RIR-in-a-Box/README.md

 ---

-### train.py
+### train_2D_rooms.py

-This file is used to train the encoders.
+This file is used to train the RoomToRIR encoder.
 Run logging is implemented with wandb.

 Models aren't saved yet.

+### train_graphs.py

+Not fully implemented yet.